Moment49/airbnb-clone-project/README.md

 Tool for defining and running multi-container Docker applications using a simple YAML configuration.
 **Purpose**: Orchestrates multiple services like Django, PostgreSQL, MySQL, and Redis with a single command.

-### 🔄 Celery

-An asynchronous task queue used to run background jobs, enabling non-blocking operations like sending emails or processing payments.
-**Purpose**: Automates recurring tasks like clearing expired sessions, sending reminders, or handling scheduled operations.

 ### 🔬 Pytest

 A lightweight and powerful testing framework for writing simple and scalable tests in Python applications.